gtrabanco/nodepop/README.md

 # Nodepop v.
 1.0.0

+You can test this api throught the url [https://nodepop.gabi.com.es] Take care of the https and http connection or it will return an error.

 ## Introduction

 This api is an exercise of the Keepcoding's Master Bootcamp II.
 The objective is to make a functional api to get info from a database that allow users to register and navigate throught the data.